Denominazione di origine controllata: Denominazione di origine controllata (DOC)

 The need for a DOCG identification arose when the DOC designation was, in the view of many Italian food industries, given too liberally to different products.
 A new, more restrictive identification was then created as similar as possible to the previous one so that buyers could still recognize it, but qualitatively different.
 The three original DOCGs were Brunello di Montalcino, Vino Nobile di Montepulciano, and Barolo, all approved by a presidential decree in July 1980, followed by Barbaresco three months later.

 For wines produced in Bolzano, where German is an official language, DOCG may be written as Kontrollierte und garantierte Ursprungsbezeichnung.

+For wines produced in the Aosta Valley, where French is an official language, DOCG may be written as Dénomination d'origine contrôlée et garantie.

 In 2010–2011 many new DOCG classifications were created or elevated from DOC, in the rush to register them before the EU reform deadline.
 This has had the effect of potentially diluting the importance of the DOCG classification.